Agriculture in the United Kingdom: Interbellum

-The Board of Agriculture was established by Act of Parliament in 1889.
-Although rationing during the First World War was limited to the end of 1917 and 1918, a change of mood arose about food security, and the Ministry of Food was created in 1916.
-There was a national feeling that a man who had fought for his country should be entitled to retire to a smallholding on British land that would provide him with a livelihood.
-This led to various initiatives, collectively called Homes for Heroes.
+Although rationing during the First World War was limited to the end of 1917 and 1918, a change of mood arose about food security.
+The Ministry of Food was created in 1916.
+There was an opinion that a man who had fought for his country should be entitled to retire to a smallholding on British land that would provide him with a livelihood.
+This led to various initiatives, including making housing available, collectively called "Homes for Heroes."
+The priorities were established in the Housing, Town Planning, &c.
+Act 1919.
+Riddrie, a suburb of Glasgow, was the first estate to be completed in 1922 under that act.
 By 1926 agricultural law had become openly redistributive in favour of ex-servicemen.
-County Councils had compulsory purchase powers to requisition land they could let as smallholdings.
+County councils had compulsory purchase powers to requisition land they could let as smallholdings.
 Ex-servicemen were the preferred tenants.
-The tenant could then buy the land and could ask the Council to lend them money to fund the purchase as a mortgage.
-The Council could not refuse without the Minister of Agriculture's permission.
+The tenant could then buy the land and could ask the council to lend them money to fund the purchase as a mortgage.
+The council could not refuse without the Minister of Agriculture's permission.